Academic Policies and Procedures

 * Affects grade point average

-D.Miss. grading scale (See Doctor of Missiology, Grading.)
+DAIS grading scale (See Doctor of Applied Intercultural Studies, Grading.)

 A “credit hour” is a unit of measure that gives value to the level of instruction, academic rigor, and time requirements for a course taken at an educational institution.
 At its most basic level, a credit hour is a proxy measure of a quantity of student learning.
 As a basis for measuring a student’s eligibility for Federal financial assistance programs, the United States Department of Education defines a “credit hour” as an amount of work (represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency) that reasonably approximates not less than: